Cherry Hill, Prince William County, Virginia: Transportation

 Five major highways directly serve Cherry Hill: Interstate 95 and U.S. Route 1, which both provide access to Interstate 495, Interstate 395, inner suburbs such as Arlington and Alexandria, as well as Maryland and Washington itself in the north, exurban areas such as Fredericksburg, and the Southern East Coast in the south; River Heritage Boulevard, which connects the new developments on the eastern side of the peninsula with U.S. Route 1 in the west and is the main arterial road of Cherry Hill; Virginia State Route 234 (Prince William Parkway) which begins at U.S. Route 1 on the border between Dumfries and Cherry Hill, and continues west to Manassas, Manassas Park, and Interstate 66; and Cardinal Drive, which begins at U.S. Route 1 in northern Cherry Hill, connecting it with Interstate 95, then continuing to its western terminus at Minnieville Road in Dale City.

 It was a stop on the Richmond, Fredericksburg and Potomac Railroad, which was replaced by CSXT.
 CSXT no longer has a stop in Cherry Hill, though it continues to use the same tracks.

 Amtrak's Northeast Regional, Silver Meteor, Silver Star, Palmetto, Auto Train, and Carolinian all share right-of-way with CSXT and the Virginia Railway Express.

 In 2013, when the construction of Potomac Shores was approved, it was announced that the Virginia Railway Express would add a station along its north-south Fredericksburg Line, planned to open in 2017.
-Previously, residents of Cherry Hill used the Rippon station approximately 3 miles to the north.
+Previously, residents of Cherry Hill used the Rippon station approximately 3 miles (4.8 km) to the north.
 A construction contract is expected to be awarded by late 2021, and construction is supposed to take eighteen months, placing the grand opening in mid-2023.

 Potomac and Rappahannock Transportation Commission's OmniRide operates five bus routes with stops in Cherry Hill: DF-L, from Dumfries to Potomac Mills, R1-L, from Dumfries to Woodbridge, R1-E, which begins in Cherry Hill and ends in Washington, D.C., MC-E, which begins in Cherry Hill and ends in the nearby CDP of Montclair, and RT1LOC, following Route 1 from Triangle to Woodbridge.